t-hendricks/uhc-portal/README.md

 This repository contains the UI components for the OpenShift Cluster Manager site.

-The UI is a pure JavaScript application written in React and Redux.
+The UI is a JavaScript application written in React and Redux.
 Additionally it contains a helper development server, `backend`, written in Go.